Hand Injury

 A compensation award takes into account more than just a person’s injury; it also considers any financial losses you’ve suffered as a result of your accident.
 These are unique to each injured person and their circumstances, so for a more accurate figure of what you may be entitled to, which takes into account your financial losses as well as what your injury is worth, speak to our solicitors today.

 Injuries to hands and fingers can happen in many different ways, and can range in severity from minor cuts and bruises to completely severing one or more digits.
-This means the compensation for each injury varies dramatically.
+This variability significantly affects finger injury compensation, as the compensation for each injury varies dramatically based on its severity.
 Allowances may also need to be made for any related financial losses, including time off work, full-time care and lifestyle changes - these will comprise part of the claim amount, alongside an award for the injury itself.

 How Can Compensation Help?